Learn More

 All dates are subject to change.

 Yes.
-In-person interviews will occur from March 1-15, 2026.
-Ensemble Interviews will occur on Saturday March 7, 2026, 10am-5pm.
-Attendance to the Ensemble Interview weekend is required for all practitioners who are invited to attend.
-Practitioners will be notified of acceptance into the residency on or before March 20, 2026.
-The residency officially begins on March 30, 2026.
+In-person interviews will occur March 10, 11, & 12 from 6-8pm.
+Ensemble Interviews will occur on Friday March 14, from 6-9pm.
+Attendance to the Ensemble Interview is required for all practitioners who are invited.
+Practitioners will be notified of acceptance into the residency on or before March 23, 2026.
+The residency officially begins on April 6, 2026.